By: Lois Lee, MD, MPH, FAAP

 Prevent sunburn & heat illness

-Prep your skin for the sun.
+Prep your child's skin for the sun.

 Sunburns can turn a fun outing into a painful experience.
 Here are ways to avoid childhood burns that boost